 Select your participants.

-Set their expectations on how often they will be asked to give answers.
+Set their expectations according to how often they will be asked to give answers.

 Remember to thank the participants for each participation.

-Check the first answers to see if they are sufficient for your research - if necessary expand your question or explain to participants the level of detail you need.
+Check the first set of answers to see if they are sufficient for your research.
+If necessary, expand your questions or explain to participants the level of detail you need.

-Check if the questions are correctly understood - if necessary adjust your question or correct individual participants.
+Check if the questions are correctly understood.
+If necessary, adjust your questions or correct individual participants.

 Eyeball the data to get a general impression.